LM03/LM03.github.io/_posts/2017-11-19-Untitled-document.md

 **_Variables_**

-*Up down left and right arrows direct where he's going to go, whether he's going to walk or roll.*
+*Up down left and right arrows direct where he's going to go, whether he's going to walk or roll and you get points for tricks.*

 **_Frogger_**